GustavoSilvaRamos/nextjs-boilerplate/README.md

   - ContextName
     - contextname.spec.tsx <-- tests here
     - index.tsx <-- add here
-  - index.tsx <-- export here
+  - index.tsx <-- export here<br />

-### Style System
+## Style System

 This branch uses the Raw Pure CSS as the style framework.

 This approach is very straight forward and requires only the basic knowledge of HTML, CSS and the React HTML differences.
-The main file with the basic CSS Rules can be found under the css directory.
+The main file with the basic CSS Rules can be found under the css directory.<br />

-### Package Commands
+## Package Commands

 Below are described all commands available in the package.json file.